logo

 OTHER REQUIREMENTS

-All applications must be submitted by an Approved Agent who needs to perform Tier 1 Due Diligence checks, providing evidence to the Residency Malta Agency that the applicants are fit and proper persons.
+All applications must be submitted by an Authorised Registered Mandatory (“ARM”) who needs to perform Tier 1 Due Diligence checks, providing evidence to the Residency Malta Agency that the applicants are fit and proper persons.
+Promethean Advisory Limited is a licensed ARM and may assist clients with this process.

 Aside from making the required qualifying investment, applicants must have: